sonofjon/config-vscode/instructions/general.instructions.md

   implementation, (b) analyzing their naming conventions, documentation style, error handling, and formatting patterns, and (c) verifying that new code adhere to the same rules.
+- If a test suite exist for the current code project, always keep it up-to-date with any code changes applied.